mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 Your startup's webapp for getting Soylent delivered to your door so that you don't have to go to the shops and take valuable time from coding with shopping and cooking and other menial, women-orientated, tasks ISN'T SPECIAL.
 It doesn't get a free pass, saying "oh, PE is too hard for my delicate coding hands".

 Even if, like the original author, you discount the moral argument for PE, then you are still left with the practical arguments.
 The main one of which is: the web is a hostile environment to your code.
 You do not control the users browser, OS, corporate policy or network speed/latency.
-You do control their settings.
+You do not control their settings.
 You do not decide if their phone is old and shitty, or sparkly and new.
 Unlike all other coders in history, Frontend Developers (FEDs) have to code for a mind-bogglingly huge combination of OS, client app and hardware.

 Progressive Enhancement is about making sure that your code works on a device, no matter the configuration.
 What's that?
 You're only testing your code on the latest iPhone?
 You arrogant fuck. *Immediately* go out there and start testing it on an old iPhone 4.
 Or an entry-level Android device.
 Because someone out there will be using your app on that and cursing you for making such a shitty site.
-They'll be cursing you while they're just trying to book their plane tickets, alone, in a country with limited date, but your site uses React and was only tested on the latest iPhone on office-speed wifi.
+They'll be cursing you while they're just trying to book their plane tickets, alone, in a country with limited data, but your site uses React and was only tested on the latest iPhone on office-speed wifi.

 Part of PE means checking to see how your code works on older devices.
 You should be feature detecting and Cutting the Mustard to offer the best experience, no matter the device.
 Part of that might mean, horror of fucking horrors, not using JS to accomplish a task.
 Does a user need React and the rest of a JS app stack when they're not a byte of memory to spare?